apify/actor-whitepaper/README.md

 The structure of actor's [input and output](#input-and-output) can optionally be dictated by the input and output schema files.
-These files list names, types and other details about properties accepted by actor on input, and properties that the actor produces on output, respectively.
+These files list properties accepted by actor on input, and properties that the actor produces on output, respectively.
 The input and output schema files are used to render a user interface for people to make it easy to run the actor,